HaukeBartsch/MagickBox/code/documentation/docs/source/Routing.rst

     * setup a dedicated system that collects copies of partially generated result images
     * try to send to a specific PACS system, if send fails try to send to an alternative system (see "break" option)

-Routing is performed after a computation finished.
+Routing is performed after a computation is finished.
 Computations are performed on an INPUT folder and results are placed in an OUTPUT folder.
 Routing only works on DICOM files found in the OUTPUT folder.

 At the level of the parent directory (directory that contains INPUT/ and OUTPUT/ folders) is one file initially called info.json.
 This file contains information that describes the input connection the data comes from.
 The computation should place a new file called 'proc.json' next to info.json.
 This file is evaluated to obtain the information required to start routing.
 Here is an example content::